San Antonio Criminal Defense Lawyer

 While some criminal defendants choose to represent themselves, this is ultimately a poor choice.
 Criminal defendants do not have the experience, skills, or education of a criminal defense attorney.
 At Hoelscher Gebbia Cepeda, PLLC, our criminal defense attorneys in San Antonio have intimate knowledge of local and state criminal policies, procedures, and laws and use it to provide you with the best possible defense in your criminal law matter.
 Contact us now to have your charges explained so that you can easily understand any corresponding plea consequences.
 Keep in mind that an excellent defense attorney can save you time and money in the long run.

-When Should I Contact a Defense Attorney?
+When Should I Contact a Defense Attorney in Bexar County?

 - Your criminal defense attorney will be the only one speaking to law enforcement officials and prosecutors about your case.
 This will prevent you from saying anything that can be used against you in court.

 - An attorney will obtain and analyze all evidence that is being used by prosecutors against you in your case.
 Your attorney will ensure that any evidence the opposing side is using was obtained legally by law enforcement.